 This fusion of cultures, from European and African, to Asian and even South American, shelters a huge retail market, marked by creativity and originality.
-Unlike Borough and Maltby Street markets (which are strictly food focused), you can find here home decorations, clothing items and a lot of other handmade stuff, all of them being filled with colour and personality.
+Unlike Borough and Maltby Street markets (which are strictly food-focused), you can find here home decorations, clothing items and a lot of other handmade stuff, all of them being filled with color and personality.

 Foodies definitely need to pay a visit.
 This hub of cultures offers a range of dishes in a distinctive ambiance.